 Our Clinical Program Sets Us Apart

 The College is fortunate to be located in a city known for its world-class hospitals and superb medical care.
-Our wide-reaching New England Eye clinical network provides the ideal training ground for the student optometrist interested in a thorough and forward-looking education.
+Our wide-reaching New England College of Optometry (NECO) Clinical Network provides the ideal training ground for the student optometrist interested in a thorough and forward-looking education.

 An Immersive, Comprehensive Experience Starting in Your First Few Weeks